 Divide into 10-12 equal sized portions or if you want bigger buns then divide into 6 large portions.
 I generally get 11 medium sized buns each weighing 70-75 grams.
 You could also shape these into loaves, as per your preference.

 Shape the dough balls, and place onto a parchment lined baking sheet.
-Let rise.
-Make you topping.
+Make your topping.

 For the topping: